• My Story

 CBT aims to change thought patterns that lead to harmful behavior or distressing feelings.
 In this treatment, you work closely with a therapist to identify and alter thought patterns contributing to your PTSD symptoms.
 It’s essentially about reprogramming your responses to the trauma memories.

-3. Prolonged Exposure Therapy (PET)
+3. Prolonged Exposure Therapy (Pet)

 Within Prolonged Exposure Therapy, you intentionally confront the memories and situations that trigger your PTSD symptoms in a safe therapeutic environment.
 Gradually, this method helps reduce fears and anxieties associated with these triggers.